escidoc/escidoc-core-admin/doc/readme.txt

 Migrate the escidoc-core database from build 0.9.0159 / 0.9.1.x to Release 1.0
 ------------------------------------------------------------------------------

+   Prerequisites:
-   Prerequisites for migration: Ant in version 1.7.0
+    - Ant in version 1.7.0 (if ant is used)
+    - New database that is copied from the original database (see below).

     - Usage:
         - Recommended: Backup the existing database.

         - Recommended: Check for user accounts that have references to organizational-units that does not exists.
 These references have to be fixed, manually.
 During database migration, they are kept as defined